 Planning Grants enable localities to conduct assessments and develop effective strategies for solving local community development problems.
 The predominant focus of this offering will be on solving the problems of low- and moderate-income persons.
-All planning grant funding will be made available on an open basis, according to the schedule on page 12.
+All planning grant funding will be made available on an open basis and will follow the review process described on page 12.